olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

 I decided to go with [Orthanc](http://www.orthanc-server.com/index.php) as it seems like the most mature of the available open-source options.
-The documentation is excellent and it took me less than an hour to get it running on a Linux server (it also supports Mac OS and Windows).
+The documentation is excellent and it took me less than an hour to get it running on a Linux machine (it also supports Mac OS and Windows).
 It provides both a DICOM and an HTTP server, including a JSON REST API (this to my enormous relief; I was worried I'd be stuck with SOAP or something, but